 - Gearbox – wind turbine gearboxes perform a difficult job.
 There are very few applications requiring a step up in ratio between a high torque low speed driven-end and a low torque high speed output end.
 It is a complicated piece of equipment and much can go wrong.
 Usually sensors record the temperature of at least three locations in the gearbox.
 Sensor locations include driven-end (DE) bearing, Non-driven-end (NDE) bearing and oil sump temperature.

 - Generator – generator bearings can also constrain wind turbine output.
-Typically, the driven end and non-driven end (referred to as DE and NDE in many wind turbine SCADA systems) are measured.
-In addition to generator bearings, the stator winding temperature is also measured.
+Typically, the wind turbine SCADA system will record the driven end and non-driven end (referred to as DE and NDE).
+In addition to generator bearings, the SCADA system also records the stator winding temperature.

 How to Address Wind Turbine Temperature Performance